jasonmuzzy/aoc-copilot/README.md

 AoCC attempts to honor Eric's wishes in the following ways:

-- Caches puzzles and inputs in order to [be gentle](https://www.reddit.com/r/adventofcode/comments/3v64sb/aoc_is_fragile_please_be_gentle/), storing them in the user's home directory so that [puzzles and inputs won't be stored in a public repository](https://adventofcode.com/2023/about#faq_copying).
+- Caches puzzles and inputs in order to [be gentle](https://www.reddit.com/r/adventofcode/comments/3v64sb/aoc_is_fragile_please_be_gentle/), storing them in the user's home directory so that [puzzles and inputs won't be stored in a public repository](https://adventofcode.com/about#faq_copying).
-- Remembers previous incorrect answers so it doesn't submit duplicates, and waits the required amount of time to submit new answers after submitting a wrong answer (1, 5, 10 or 15 minutes after 1, 3, 7 or 11 incorrect guesses in a row, respectively).
+- Remembers previous incorrect answers so it doesn't submit duplicates, and waits the required amount of time to submit new answers.
-- Identifies itself with the [User-Agent header](https://www.reddit.com/r/adventofcode/comments/z9dhtd/please_include_your_contact_info_in_the_useragent/) so that the AoC site has a way to identify traffic generated by this project.
+- Identifies itself with the [User-Agent header](https://www.reddit.com/r/adventofcode/comments/z9dhtd/please_include_your_contact_info_in_the_useragent/) so that the Advent of Code site has a way to identify traffic generated by this project.

 <a id="license"></a>
 ## License